The Australian Immunisation Handbook 10th Edition

 Serological testing for immunity to mumps (and measles, rubella and varicella) is not recommended before or after routine administration of the 2-dose childhood schedule of these vaccines.

-However, serological testing for mumps (and measles and rubella) can be performed in cases where a history of natural immunity or 2 doses of vaccine administration is uncertain (see ‘Adults and adolescents’ above).
-Serology is indicated in special situations, such as pre-pregnancy planning (see also 4.9 Measles, 4.18 Rubella and 4.22 Varicella).
+However, serological testing for mumps (and measles and rubella) can be performed in cases where a history of natural immunity or 2 doses of vaccine administration is uncertain (refer to ‘Adults and adolescents’ above).
+Serology is indicated in special situations, such as pre-pregnancy planning (refer also to 4.9 Measles, 4.18 Rubella and 4.22 Varicella).
 Serological tests to investigate immunity to mumps are generally sensitive at detecting antibody produced by both prior natural infection and vaccination, although sensitivity varies by assay and the clinical setting (e.g. time since vaccination).4 Interpretation of the results of serological testing may be enhanced by discussion with the laboratory that performed the test, ensuring that relevant clinical information is provided.
 An alternative to serological testing is presumptive administration of MMR vaccine dose(s).
-There is no known increase in adverse events from vaccinating those with pre-existing immunity to one or more of the vaccine components (see 4.11.11 Adverse events below).
+There is no known increase in adverse events from vaccinating those with pre-existing immunity to one or more of the vaccine components (refer to 4.11.11 Adverse events below).

 4.11.8 Pregnancy and breastfeeding